Q and A

 The symptoms of HIV seroconversion resemble those of a heavy cold or flu.

-They commonly involve multiple symptoms that all occur at the same time.
+They commonly involve multiple symptoms at the same time.
 They last about a week and then resolve.
 If you get this heavy response and recently had a risk, it is more important to contact a doctor or clinic.
 This can decide your level of risk and the best time to test.

 However, lots of people get some of these symptoms and it does not mean they are HIV positive.
 Stress and anxiety can produce similar general symptoms even though without HIV.
 This includes tiredness from not sleeping, anxiety and worry.